You already received your auto insurance quote.

 This is why it is important you obtain a copy of the documents you sign and review.

-Make sure to find all regulations and rules of your homeowner’s association.
+Make sure to find all regulations and rules of your homeowner’s association or condo.

 Actually, parking in some parts of California can be a mission alone.

 Parking Problems and Condo Complexes?